 Two-thirds of the cost of wind development is paid for by taxpayers.
 New subsidized power from remote states will be paid for by the ratepayer/taxpayer.
 How much does it cost YOU?
 Go to the energy subsidy calculator here

-2. Our legislators also passed a P-I-L-O-T as Senate Bill 232, also known as a Payment in Lieu of Taxes.
-It is a worldwide favorite among wind developers.
+2. Ohio also has Senate bill 232, a P-I-L-O-T, also known as a Payment in Lieu of Taxes.
 This is a complete tax abatement for wind developers.
 It allows county commissioners to approve an annual payment, instead of paying traditional taxes (usually approximately $9000 instead of $45,000/turbine).
 Developers may only be paying 15% of their tax rate with this option.
-If county commissioners threaten to deny a PILOT, developers may threaten to pull their project. http://www.ohioline.osu.edu/cd-fact/pdf/4002.pdf
+If county commissioners threaten to deny a PILOT, developers may threaten to pull their project. www.ohioline.osu.edu/cd-fact/pdf/4002.pdf

 BUT WAIT, the other power producers enjoy subsidies, so the PTC just levels the playing field, right?
 NO!